 The benefits derived from interschool competition are in direct proportion to the care with which students and academic coaches are managed.
 Each campus-level academic coordinator is to be congratulated upon accepting such responsibility.

 This manual is a step-by-step guide for a campus coordinator.

 Have a question not answered in this manual?

-Submit it here.
+Submit it here to academics@uiltexas.org.